 Project Status – COMPLETED

-Click below to access WEmap Jobs tool.
+Click below to access WEmap LMI project deliverables.

 Visualizing data through mapping is quickly becoming a best practice in helping stakeholders understand their local services, employment opportunities, and demographics geographically.
 Communities that map data will see a variety of stakeholders benefit from the mapping tools.
 For example, job seekers will be able to better access services and employment opportunities, community organizations and government will have better planning tools at their disposal, and employment service providers will be better able to understand community demographics and assist clients in accessing services and employment opportunities.
 The Mapping LMI project will feature the creation of a best practices guide and result in the further development of WEmap to incorporate the visualization of Statistics Canada labour market information.

 A best practices guide to mapping regional data will help other communities and community organizations develop similar mapping tools.
 The guide will provide advice and direction on topics such as, mapping software, gathering data, sharing mapping tools and helping stakeholders use mapping tools.
 It will be written with scalability, consistency and comparability in mind, so that other LEPCs can more easily develop mapping tools in the future.